abisheksriram/fileGL/README.md

 # fileGL
 Tired of organizing your files?
-Yes, You got a Solution!
-FileGL is a python package for organizing files into folders.
+Yes, You got a Perfect Solution! fileGL is a python package for organizing files into folders.

 ## Files can be organized based on